jamescroft/fontawesome-cheatsheet/README.md

 ###Using this cheat sheet

-Go check out the [published Bootstrap 3 Glyphs cheat sheet page](http://jamescroft.github.io/bootstrap-cheatsheets/glyphicons).
+Go check out the [published Font Awesome cheat sheet page](http://fontawesome.bootstrapcheatsheets.com).

-The [Font Awesome version of this cheat sheet](http://jamescroft.github.io/bootstrap-cheatsheets/font-awesome) is also available.

-###About Bootstrap 3 Glyphs
+###About

-Glyphs are great!
-They're one of my favourite additions to [Bootstrap 3](http://getbootstrap.com), and are made by the very talented Jan Kovařík over at [Glyphicons](http://glyphicons.com/).
-I've been working with these glyphs quite a lot, so I thought I'd make a cheat sheet for myself.
+Font Awesome is great!
+It's one of my favourite add-ons to [Bootstrap 3](http://getbootstrap.com).
+I've been working with these icons quite a lot, so I thought I'd make a cheat sheet for myself.

 ###Cheat sheet?

 Yeah!
 It's basically a big grid with all the glyphicons on it.
-It's similar to the [official Bootstrap documentation on Glyphicons](http://getbootstrap.com/components/#glyphicons), except [this cheat sheet](http://jamescroft.github.io/bootstrap-cheatsheets/glyphicons) has handy-dandy copy buttons.
+It's similar to the [official Font Awesome documentation](http://fontawesome.io/examples/), except [this cheat sheet](http://fontawesome.bootstrapcheatsheets.com) has some handy-dandy copy buttons.

-To use it, simply find the glyphicon you want to use on the page and click the copy button.
+To use it, simply find the icon you want to use on the page and click the copy button.
 That's it!
-This will add the complete HTML code for that glyphicon (span tag and all) to your clipboard, ready to paste into your web development tool of choice.
+This will add the complete HTML code, unicode, or CSS rule for that glyphicon to your clipboard, ready to paste into your web development tool of choice.

-There are also descriptive class tags on them, so you can Ctrl/Cmd + F and find an icon by keyword.
+There is also a search box up top, so you can find an icon by keyword.

-###What are Glyphicons exactly?
+###Is are Font Awesome exactly?
-[Glyphicons](http://glyphicons.com/) are basically little symbols, icons, or pictograms (whatever you prefer to call them) that you can use in a webpage, just like a font.
-If you're creating a site based on Bootstrap 3, [you already have access to 200 of them](http://getbootstrap.com/components/#glyphicons).
+[Font Awesome](http://fontawesome.io) is basically little symbols, icons, or pictograms (whatever you prefer to call them) that you can use in a webpage, just like a font.
+If you're creating a site based on the current version (4.0.3), [you have access to 369 of them](http://fontawesome.io/cheatsheet/).

-Don't know how to set up Bootstrap?
-Go check out the [offical getting started guide](http://getbootstrap.com/getting-started/).
+Don't know how to set up Font Awesome?
+Go check out the [offical getting started guide](http://fontawesome.io/get-started).

-###Task list

-- [ ] Both: Add a search box to nav-contain using jquery filter
-- [ ] Add 'Copy unicode' button
-- [ ] Find a way to incorporate offical documentation categories, sort by alpha vs. sort by category etc